The Italian Sandwich: A Seasonal Goldmine Hiding in Plain Sight

 Anyone who has ever worked a deli counter in this region know people here have strong, deeply held, and occasionally contradictory opinions about Italian sandwiches.

-The good news for operators is that those opinions translate directly into search volume, and that volume follows a reliable, predictable seasonal pattern that peaks right when outdoor dining, beach traffic, and catering season converge.
+The good news for operators is that those opinions translate directly into demand, and that demand follows a reliable, predictable seasonal pattern that peaks right when outdoor dining, beach traffic, and catering season converge.

 The Core Numbers: Volume by Term